 Red Rocks Initiative and CPNCK partnership to provide support to local farmers in Eastern Democratic Republic of Congo (DRC).

-The program is also aimed at promoting the revival of coffee growing in the eastern DRC, as a means of alleviating poverty in the region infamously known for incessant conflicts, which have affected several households and rendered them financially vulnerable.
+The program is also aimed at promoting the revival of coffee growing in the eastern DRC as a means of alleviating poverty in a region that is infamously known for incessant conflicts, which have affected many communities and rendered them financially vulnerable.
 Tourists will also have a chance to visit local farmers, taste, and buy locally produced coffee, thereby improving the standards of living for several families.

-The project targets communities like Idjwi Islands and the land around Lake Kivu known for naturally good coffee and this project promises a better future for coffee farmers.
-It also hopes to develop a global brand which will provide sustainable financing to local farmers and most importantly act as avenue to protect the mountain gorilla through offering income opportunity to local families.
+The project targets communities like Idjwi Islands and the land around Lake Kivu known for naturally good coffee.
+This project promises a better future for coffee farmers.
+It also hopes to develop a global brand which will provide sustainable financing to local farmers and most importantly act as an avenue to protect the mountain gorilla through offering income opportunity to local families.

 IGIHOHO Support Cooperative (ISC)

-Forests are quite essential for the well-being of our nature and mother earth.
-They stabilize the climate and water levels, help in storing solar energy, prevent soil erosion and reverse greenhouse effect.
+Forests are essential for the well-being of nature and our mother earth.
+They stabilize the climate and water levels, help in storing solar energy, prevent soil erosion and reverse the effects of greenhouse gasses.
 Apart from providing habitation for plants, animals, birds and the general wild, forestry is a source of employment.
-IGIHOHO Support Cooperative promotes sustainable forest management, which balances social, environmental and economic concerns to meet today’s requirements, while guaranteeing our forests for future generations.
+IGIHOHO Support Cooperative promotes sustainable forest management, which balances social, environmental and economic concerns to meet today’s requirements while guaranteeing our forests for future generations.

-Deforestation leads to declined forest covers, and degraded ecosystems.
-Forest covers in developing countries like Rwanda, Uganda, and DRC are declining at alarming rates, leading to various environmental catastrophes like drought, floods, landslides and adverse weather disparities among others.
-IGIHOHO Support Cooperative has formulated different programs to mitigate consequences of deforestation.
-We involve the youth in income generating activities and innovative solutions, for social and economic development.
+Deforestation leads to limited forest covers, and degraded ecosystems.
+Forest covers in developing countries like Rwanda, Uganda, and DRC are declining at alarming rates, leading to various environmental catastrophes like drought, floods, landslides, and adverse weather disparities among others.
+IGIHOHO Support Cooperative has formulated different programs to mitigate the consequences of deforestation.
+We involve the youth in income generating activities and innovative solutions for social and economic development.